JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 Duration: 5:00

-The first time you log on to the dashboard, Nectar creates two things your *Account* and a *Personal Trial (pt)* project.
-Your account is tied to your email address, while your personal trial is a project named pt-*xyz* (where *xyz* is a number).
+The first time you log on to the dashboard, Nectar creates two things: your *Account* and a *Personal Trial (pt)* project.
+Your account represeents you and is tied to your email address.
+Your personal trial is a *project* named pt-*xyz* (where *xyz* is a number); it is tied to your account.
 The two are closely related, but they are not the same thing.

 ### Your Nectar Account

 You log on to [Nectar dashboard](https://dashboard.rc.nectar.org.au/) using [AAF](https://aaf.edu.au/) (in Australia) or [Tuakiri](https://www.reannz.co.nz/products-and-services/tuakiri/) (in New Zealand).
 AAF and Tuakiri provide both authorisation and authentication, using your identity (i.e. username) at your home institution.

-You account is created upon your first logon.
-You account is associated with your email address and will contain some account-related information, such as your public-private key pairs (when you register them), your Nectar OpenStack password or any Application Credentials you might create.
+Your account is created upon your first logon.
+Your account is associated with your email address and will contain some account-related information, such as your public-private key pairs (when you register them), your Nectar OpenStack password or any Application Credentials you might create.

 positive
 : Your Nectar OpenStack password is not the same thing as your AAF/Tuakiri password.
 Read more about the Nectar OpenStack password in our [knowledge base article](https://support.ehelp.edu.au/support/solutions/articles/6000145832-the-nectar-openstack-password).
-Note also that [Nectar OpenStack Application Credentials](https://support.ehelp.edu.au/support/solutions/articles/6000212274-application-credentials) are a more sophisticated solution than the Nectar OpenStack password.
+Note also that [Nectar OpenStack Application Credentials](https://support.ehelp.edu.au/support/solutions/articles/6000212274-application-credentials) are a more sophisticated solution than the Nectar OpenStack password for similar use.

 ### Your pt-project